These are some of the frequently asked question we get:

 Edit Board can export a board and its sub pages to Final Cut Pro XML 1.9.

-Authenticated links are embedded in the exported xml that allow Final Cut Pro to download media directly from the Edit Board servers, this means that anyone who has the xml will be able to access the media.
+Authenticated links are embedded in the exported xml that allow Final Cut Pro to download media directly from the Edit Board servers.

 We use binary.